 Former Vogue editor André Leon Talley is in the midst of a press run in support of “The Gospel According to Andre,” a documentary directed by Kate Novack that’s now in theaters.

-In an interview with the NY Times, Talle lamented a loss of friends since leaving Vogue as an editor-in-large in 2013.
+In an interview with the NY Times, Talley lamented a loss of friends since leaving Vogue.
 “Certain friends have dropped me.
 Miuccia Prada was one.
 We were very close.
 She is very shy, so now she barely speaks to me on the steps of the Met.
 Karl Lagerfeld is a fly-by-night person.
 He’s hard to reach.
 That’s very disappointing.”

-Talley live in a home he owns in White Plains, York, and in the article describes his current financial state as “broke.”
+Talley lives in a home he owns in White Plains, New York, and in the article describes his current financial state as “broke.”

-Talley’s resume included editor roles at Interview, W and WWD, but he is best known in his role as a Vogue editor, a full time role he held until 2013 when the publications cut back on staff and salaries.
+His resume includes editor roles at Interview, W and WWD, but he’s best known in his role as a U.S. Vogue editor, a full-time role he held until 2013 when the publications cut back on staff and salaries.
 He’s still listed on the masthead as a contributing editor.

 Following Vogue, Talley worked for a year at Russian publication Numéro and subsequently worked for a period as an artistic director at Zappos.
 During 2017 he was the host of “Full Length” a talk show on Andy Cohen’s SiriusXM Radio Andy channel.